 - The Turkish eye should be cleaned with water and sea salt.
 Then it must be dried with a natural fiber cloth.

 - The amulet must be energetically charged, for which it is recommended to leave it exposed during the night of a full moon.

 Once this is done, the Turkish eye is ready to use.
-It can be used in a visible place (neck, wrists, ears), or it can be stored inside clothing or a bag for daily use.
+It can be used in a visible place (neck, wrists, ears) or stored inside clothing or a bag for daily use.
 It can also be used at the entrance of a house or business, to prevent negative energy from visitors entering personal spaces.

 If the Turkish eye is damaged, no attempt should be made to repair it.
-It must be replaced by a new one because it means that it has absorbed enough negative energy and has fulfilled its function.
+A new one must replace it because it means that it has absorbed enough negative energy and has fulfilled its function.

 Finding an authentic evil eye

 Possibly, if the nazar has managed to last over time, it is not only due to its neutralizing power from bad influences but also due to its striking design.
 Today, they are sold to thousands of their own and strangers, some convinced of their powers and others attracted by their hypnotic gaze.
 It seems that after all, the nazar does its job of shifting eyes towards itself.

 Now, like all successful products, knockoffs abound.
 The good thing is that this time, the original product is not expensive since the evil eye has been traditionally made by hand with very affordable products: glass, copper or zinc, and cobalt salts.
 Only very bad copies can be made of plastic.

 In most tourist sites of Turkey, you can find trees full of Turkish Eyes.
 They are called wish trees and they have a lot to do with the custom of hanging strips of cloth with handwritten wishes on the Turkish holiday of Hidirellez.